 The largest jackpot in South African lottery history was a R232 million PowerBall prize, won in February 2019 by a single ticket holder from Cape Town.
 The ticket holder wished to remain anonymous but did release a statement revealing he would not leave work and would instead focus his new-found fortune on his children’s education.
 Go to the Biggest Winners page to see some other record-breaking jackpots.

-The next Raffle is scheduled to launch on 20 October 2019, with tickets going on sale shortly after.
+The next Raffle is scheduled to launch late this year, with tickets going on sale shortly after.
 The exact date of the Raffle is yet to be announced, but keep checking the Raffle page for more news about the draw.